aembke/fred.rs/README.md

 Note: Sentinel connections will use the same authentication and TLS configuration options as the connections to the Redis servers.

+Callers can also use the `sentinel-client` feature to communicate directly with Sentinel nodes.

 ## Customizing Error Handling

-The `custom-reconnect-errors` feature enables an interface on the [globals](src/globals.rs) to customize the list of errors that should automatically trigger reconnection logic (if configured).
+The `custom-reconnect-errors` feature enables an interface on the [globals](src/modules/globals.rs) to customize the list of errors that should automatically trigger reconnection logic (if configured).

 In many cases applications respond to Redis errors by logging the error, maybe waiting and reconnecting, and then trying again.
-Whether to do this often depends on [the prefix](https://github.com/redis/redis/blob/unstable/src/server.c#L2506-L2538) in the error message, and this interface allows callers to specify which errors should be handled this way.
+Whether to do this often depends on [the prefix](https://github.com/redis/redis/blob/66002530466a45bce85e4930364f1b153c44840b/src/server.c#L2998-L3031) in the error message, and this interface allows callers to specify which errors should be handled this way.

 Errors that trigger this can be seen with the [on_error](https://docs.rs/fred/*/fred/client/struct.RedisClient.html#method.on_error) function.